dilshanmudali/Invoice_app/README.md

-### An application made for store owners to keep track of inventory and create invoices for customers.
+### A full stack web application made for store owners to keep track of inventory and create invoices for customers.

 ## Preview